MesecevaKci/deepRL_continuous_control/README.md

 Option 2: Solving the Second Version

 - The second version contains 20 identical agents, each with its own copy of the environment.
 The barrier for solving the second version of the environment is slightly different, to take into account the presence of many agents.
 In particular, the agents must get an average score of +30 (over 100 consecutive episodes, and over all agents).
 Specifically, after each episode, the rewards that each agent received (without discounting) are added up, to get a score for each agent.
 This yields 20 (potentially different) scores.
-The score is the average of these 20 scores.
-This yields an average score for each episode (where the average is over all 20 agents).
+The final score is the average of these 20 scores.

-The environment is considered solved, when the average (over 100 episodes) of those average scores is at least +30.
+The environment is considered solved, when the average over 100 episodes of those average scores is at least +30.

 ## Solution

-The problem is solved using the DDPG algorithm.
+The problem is solved using the DDPG algorithm for the case of a sinle agent.
 The code is stored in the notebook [Continuous_Control.ipynb](Continuous_Control.ipynb) and the description of the solution is described in the [report.md](report.md) document.